TorNATO-PRO/COVID-WA-LSTM/README.md

 # COVID-WA-LSTM

+Author: Nathan Waltz

-I am creating an LSTM to predict how many deaths there will be on a given day, based on previous days with a time lag.
+I am creating an LSTM to predict how many deaths there will be on a given day in **Pierce County, WA**, based on previous days with a time lag.
 I am currently using the deaths that occured in the past 4 weeks as a predictor.

 NOTE: This LSTM is not entirely complete yet, I still have to do some hyperparameter optimization.
 Also, its bias towards zeros, and that needs to be fixed.

 I am using this [dataset](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties.csv)

+**NOTE**: Please don't use this for anything serious...

 ## Plot of COVID-19 Deaths (as of November 10, 2021)